Herdora/chisel/README.md

 **What it does:**

-- Creates H100 droplet if needed (reuses existing)
+- Creates H100 (default) or L40S droplet if needed (reuses existing)
 - Auto-syncs source files to droplet
 - Compiles with `nvcc` for `.cu` files with `-lineinfo` for better profiling
 - Runs `nsight-compute` (ncu) profiler with comprehensive metrics